Aon plc (AON) upgraded Issued by Wall Street Gurus

 AON’s Market Performance

-AON stocks went up by 0.25% for the week, with a monthly jump of 0.19% and a quarterly performance of 10.94%, while its annual performance rate touched 29.83%.
-The volatility ratio for the week stands at 1.27% while the volatility levels for the past 30 days are set at 1.40% for Aon plc.
-The simple moving average for the period of the last 20 days is -0.38% for AON stocks with a simple moving average of 16.63% for the last 200 days.
+AON stocks went down by -2.85% for the week, with a monthly drop of -4.91% and a quarterly performance of 6.96%, while its annual performance rate touched 26.49%.
+The volatility ratio for the week stands at 1.49% while the volatility levels for the past 30 days are set at 1.44% for Aon plc.
+The simple moving average for the period of the last 20 days is -2.57% for AON stocks with a simple moving average of 12.63% for the last 200 days.

 Analysts’ Opinion of AON